RomanCLV/MathEvaluator/README.md

 | (-1/0)^(1/0) | -∞ | `RaiseDivideByZeroException` = `false` |

 ## Factorial (!)

+We allow the user to decide what to do in the case of an `invalid domain` factorial operation (eg: 5.25!, (-0.5)!, (-1)!)) thanks to the static property `MathEvaluator.UseGammaFunctionForNonNaturalIntegerFactorial`, by default set to `true`.
+In the case of this property is equal to `true` and that a such operation is applying, it will use the Gamma (Γ) function (since x! = Γ(x+1)).

+However, if the Gamma function is asked for a negative number, it will raise a `DomainException` or return `NaN`.

 | Expression | Result | Condition before applying the evaluation / Remarks |
 | ---------- | ------ | -------------------------------------------------- |